SOTETO/heureka/readme.md

 5. Create an account by using the registration view on `http://localhost`.
 6. Use `drops admin` to grant admin rights to your newly created user.
 7. Request `/docu` to initiate an admin account for your local Grav CMS instance, the base for the documentation.
+8. Initiate the navigation by calling `http://localhost/dispenser/navigation/init`.
+In case of a whitescreen, the call has been successfully.

 ### Infrastructure development environment
 Required to clone all git repositories for the development of infrastructure services like `dispenser` or `vca-widget-base`.